 Once you’ve landed your first client, it’s all systems go!
 Now you’ve established your business, and it’s time to start working out the kinks and building the foundations of a long-lasting career.

 Even though you’re a one-(wo)man-band, you still need a brand.
 Think of yourself as a business and consider how you want clients to feel when they work with you.

-Brand goes a lot deeper than a logo and colours.
+The brand goes a lot deeper than a logo and colours.
 It also involves the experience you offer clients and your online presence.

 Promote your services

 Never stop marketing yourself.
-Even if work is busy, you want to have a steady flow of leads to fill those inevitable downtimes (and to avoid the dreaded feast and famine nature of the freelance world).
+Even if work is busy, you want to have a steady flow of leads to fill those inevitable downtimes (and to avoid the dreaded feast-and-famine nature of the freelance world).

 Establish a consistent presence on social media and schedule regular posts that promote your services and keep you at the front of prospects’ minds.

 In terms of the best platforms to use, Twitter, Instagram, Facebook and LinkedIn are all great options.